-- 1. In all tests, section failure at the end of lap of connected sections was found to be critical under combined bending and shear.
-Compression flange buckling, web buckling and tension flange separation were the failure modes observed in the bolted connection specimens.
-For epoxy connections, compression flange buckling and web buckling were apparent at distance equal half the beam depth from the end of lap of the lapped connections. - 2.
-Increasing the length of lapped connection to beam depth ratio from 1.09 to 3.64 has significant effect on the load capacity of Z-purlins and led to increase the ultimate load by 51.5% and 37.1% for bolted lapping and epoxy lapping, respectively, also, give stiff and strong connections than connections with short lap length. - 3.
-Presence of bolts in the upper and lower flanges of lap splice, increasing the ultimate load between 49% and 51.6%, also, increasing the rigidity of the lapped connections compared with specimens that with web bolts only. - 4.
-Increasing the web bolts in the lapped connections did not reveal a clear effect on of the ultimate load of lapped Z sections. - 5.
-Using epoxy resin to connect the lapped sections was the better technique where the ultimate load increased by 17 to 47.7% compared with the corresponding bolted specimens. - 6.
-For epoxy connections, using lap length twice beam depth led to increase the ultimate load, after which the ultimate load was almost constant.
+- 439 1.
+In all tests, section failure at the end of lap of connected sections was found to be critical 440 under combined bending and shear.
+Compression flange buckling, web buckling and 441 tension flange separation were the failure modes observed in the bolted connection 442 specimens.
+For epoxy connections, compression flange buckling and web buckling were 443 apparent at distance equal half the beam depth from the end of the lapped connections.
+444 - 445 2.
+Increasing the length of lapped connection to beam depth ratio from 1.09 to 3.64 has a significant effect on the load capacity of Z-purlins, and led to increase the ultimate load 446 447 by 51.5% and 37.1% for bolted lapping and epoxy lapping, respectively, also, gives stiff and strong connections than that with short lap length.
+448 - 449 450

+- 451 452 - 3.
+Adding bolts to connect the upper and lower flanges of lap splice, increasing the ultimate load between 49% and 51.6%, also, increasing the rigidity of the lapped connections compared with specimens that with web bolts only. - 453 454 4.
+Increasing the web bolts in the lapped connections did not reveal a clear effect on of the 455 ultimate load of lapped Z sections. - 457 5.
+Using epoxy resin to connect the lapped sections led to increase the ultimate load 458 increased by 17.0 to 47.7% compared to the corresponding bolted specimens.
+459

+460 6.
+For epoxy connections, increasing the lap length till 1.81 times the beam depth led to increase the ultimate load, after which the ultimate load was almost constant.